yuntaz0/cse112-2024-fall/lecture_note.md

 #### Charge Carriers

 - hole concentration $p$, electron concentration $n$
+- intrinsic carrier concentration $n_i$
+	- because every electron that is thermally excited from the valence band to the conduction band leaves behind a hole
+		- $$n = p = n_i$$
+		- electrons are constantly being thermally excited from the valence band to the conduction band, creating electron-hole pairs.
+At the same time, electrons in the conduction band recombine with holes in the valence band.
+The rates of generation and recombination are balanced in thermal equilibrium.
 	- $p \cdot n = {n_i}^2$ where $n_i$ is the number of charge carriers in a unit volume of intrinsic silicon at a given temperature
 	- $n_i$ depends on temperature
 		- $$n_i = B \cdot T ^ {\frac{3}{2}} \cdot e^{\frac{E_g}{2k \cdot T}} \approx 10^{10}$$